nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Each method in `Commands` will then check the arguments provided with the commands to make sure that they are valid, before executing the command in `Storage`, `ReviewList` or `RecommendationList`.

-### 4.4.
-Model component
+### 4.4 Model component

 ![ModelComponent.png](./diagrams/ModelComponent.png)<br>
-Figure 2.
+<p align="center">Figure 3.
 Model Component of Connoisseur <br>

-The Model component of Connoisseur consists of the classes `ReviewList` and `RecommendationList`.
+As shown in Figure 3, the Model component of Connoisseur consists of the classes `ReviewList` and `RecommendationList`.
 It is instantiated in the connoissuer() method and serves to store data as the program runs.

 Both the classes in the Model component contain methods which modify the content of their respective ArrayLists, which consist of either Reviews or Recommendations.